JMU OFFICE OF FINANCIAL AID & SCHOLARSHIPS

-There are several differences between these loans, but the biggest one is that only a student can borrow a Subsidized and/or Unsubsidized Direct Loan and only a parent can borrow a Parent PLUS Direct Loan.
+There are several differences between these loans, but the biggest one is that only a student can borrow a Subsidized and/or Unsubsidized Direct Loan, a graduate student can borrow a Grad PLUS Direct Loan, and only a parent can borrow a Parent PLUS Direct Loan.

-The interest rate for all these loans is set on an award year basis.
+Another difference is the interest rates for the various loans.
+The interest rate for Direct Loans is set on an award year basis.
 The award year is July 1st – June 30th.
+The rate on all new loans is subject to change the following July 1st.
 All loans disbursed during this period carry that rate, which is fixed over the life of the loan.
-The rate on all new loans is subject to change the following July 1st.
-Refer to www.jmu.edu/finaid for the current interest rate.
-A few notable differences are:
+For example:

 MyMadison is the student’s account and only the parent can accept the Parent PLUS Direct Loan.